edsu/inkdroid.org/_posts/2016-10-15-followers.md

 Q: Why was there such a large bump in the number of Hillary and Trump followers at 10:21 PM EDT during the second Presidential Debate?

-A: I'm not sure, but maybe it has something to do with abortion?
+A: I'm not sure, but maybe it has something to do with abortion or marriage equality?

 ---